microsoft/azure-tee-attestation-samples/README.md

 Unlike the previous samples, this example only have one enclave, which is initiated by an RPC server.

-One Enclave Attestation sample shows how to attest an enclave with Azure Attesation Service.
+One Enclave Attestation sample shows how to attest an enclave with Azure Attestation Service.

 The client is written in Python to show it does not use OpenEnclave at all.